 A strong understanding of JVM logging libraries simplifies the monitoring process and accelerates Java performance troubleshooting.
 Users with knowledge about logging libraries know how to effectively revisit log data for faster troubleshooting.
 Users can access Java logging libraries manually or via automated log management software to get details regarding SMTP server logs, console logs, and other historical Java logs for effective troubleshooting.

 Find and Fix Performance Bottlenecks

 It’s imperative to detect and resolve performance bottlenecks early in the process to avoid application slowdowns or malfunctions.
-You should analyze an array of JVM performance metrics such as garbage collection, heap usage, and response time to effectively identify and prioritize bottlenecks according to the issue severity.
+You should analyze several JVM performance metrics such as garbage collection, heap usage, and response time to effectively identify and prioritize bottlenecks according to the issue severity.
 A JVM troubleshooting software automates bottleneck detection and helps to fasten the troubleshooting.

 Track Exceptions to Increase Efficiency

 In Java, the term “exception” has a unique connotation and is defined as a pre-configured code line that helps identify programming errors.
 Monitoring exceptions helps fine-tune Java performance.
 Leverage a JVM troubleshooting software to speed up exception tracking—it aids monitoring by providing corresponding exception metrics and graphical summaries.